FRINXio/conductor/docs/docs/technicaldetails.md

 Queues are allocated and used for:
 * Task execution - each task type gets a queue
-* Workflow execution - single queue with all currently executed workflows (deciderQueue)
+* Workflow execution - single queue with all currently executing workflows (deciderQueue)
   * This queue is used by SweeperService

 **Each conductor server instance gets its own set of queues**.
 Or more precisely a queue shard of its own.